questianon/sdupdates/README.md

 	* If on Windows:
 		1. go to the webui directory
 		2. ```git pull```
-			a.
-You can try creating a virtual environment before step 2 if you want, though I've heard it doesn't work
 		3. ```pip -r install requirements.txt```
 	* If on Linux:
 		1. go to the webui directory